copremesis/api_braintree/api.md

 if they are on github you can fork them ... and fix them there

-if the project was halted ... simply reading other solutions to simmilar problems is a fountain of wisdom and design patterns you can use to discover different ways to solve your everyday problems
+if the project was halted ...
+simply reading other solutions to simmilar problems is a fountain of wisdom and design patterns you can use to discover different ways to solve your everyday problems.

+#### analogy of gems in a cajun restaurant

-In a kitchen a gem would essentially be prep work before the chef begins to cook
+In a kitchen a gem would essentially be prep work before the chef begins to cook.

-If I were going to make gumbo one essential time consuming ingredient would be the roux ... well if I show up to my restaurant and the roux is not prepped. /... the any customer who wishes for a cup of gumbo might have to way hours before they are able to enjoy a bowl of soup.
+If I were going to make gumbo, one essential time consuming ingredient would be the *Roux* If the cook were to *always* prepare the roux for each dish this could add complexity and time when preparing a cup of soup.

-Instead restaurants have works prepare these essential building blocks so that the link cooks/chefs can quickly prepare tastey dishes for their consumers.
+Instead restaurants have workers prepare these essential building blocks so that the line cooks/chefs can quickly prepare dishes for their consumers.

 Trust becomes a huge factor in this senario so as a decision maker in manufactoring software your discretion and own cross examining A/B testing various ingredients or gems ultimately comes down to you.

+#### where do we stand with gems?

 As you travel through the ruby worlds you role may be anywhere from: gem user